realodix/hippo/README.md

         - sources/tracking_domains-2.txt
 ```

-See [Configuration Reference](./docs/configuration.md) for more details.
+See [configuration reference](./docs/configuration.md) for more details.

 > [!NOTE]
 > You can delete any configurations you don't need.
 Hippo will use the default values ​​instead.